anthonp/weather-data/README.md

 #### A fun project I did with NOAA weather data

-When running these scripts, run them in the following order:
+When running these scripts, run them in the following order in MariaDB:

 1). create_tables.sql